Stytches/caliban-archive/content/Caliban_Backstory.md

 * **Leash:** Currently, Caliban is allowed to operate with a coterie because Thorne considers it "Field Work"—a stress test for his creation.
 * **Threat:** The local Prince or Sheriff is likely watching.
 They see Caliban as a ticking time bomb.
 If he snaps, they will put him down instantly.
 But as long as he remains the "perfect gentleman," they are content to let Thorne continue his experiment.
 * **Opportunity:** Savvy political operators (like a Seneschal or Harpy) might realize that Caliban is desperate for structure.
-If they can replace Thorne as his "authority figure," they could steal a very loyal, very dangerous weapon without ever drawing a weapon.
+If they can replace Thorne as his "authority figure," they could steal a very loyal, very dangerous weapon without ever drawing a blade.